Prohunter-bnb/Github-commit-automation/README.md

-🚀 Project Auto Creator Dashboard
+# 🚀 Project Auto Creator Dashboard

-This PHP-based automation tool is designed to manage your GitHub repositories automatically through a web-based dashboard.
-Originally, it was used to create new private repositories on a schedule, but it has now been adapted to edit the README file of an existing repository instead.
+A powerful PHP-based automation tool to manage your GitHub repositories *from a simple web dashboard*.

-Key Features:
+---

+## ✨ Features

-Connects directly to your GitHub account using a secure personal access token
+✅ Connects to your GitHub account with a personal access token

-Shows connection status in a friendly interface
+✅ Checks your connection status live on the dashboard

-Logs all operations to a run.log file
+✅ Logs all actions in `run.log`

-Allows you to trigger the README update with a single button

-Commits the provided README content automatically, without creating new projects each time

-Provides a clean, modern dashboard to monitor activities

-How it works now (updated):
+✅ One-click button to **edit and commit changes to the README** in your chosen repository
+✅ Fully private and secure
+✅ Modern, responsive, and clean interface

+---

+## ⚙️ How It Works

+- Connects using the GitHub REST API
+- Uses a personal access token you generate on GitHub
-Instead of creating a new repository every time, the tool edits the existing repository’s README
+- Instead of creating new repositories each time, it **updates** the existing repository's README
+- Commits changes automatically
+- Logs everything so you can track the history
+- Runs manually or on an automated cron job/server timer
+- Keeps your workflow clean without cluttering your GitHub with too many repos

+---

+## 📁 Tech Stack

+- PHP
-Commits the updated README using the GitHub API
+- GitHub REST API

-Logs the commit status in run.log

-Keeps all changes centralized in a single repository

-This approach avoids clutter from repeatedly making new repos, while still letting you manage fresh README content as needed.

-Perfect for:
+- HTML + CSS for the dashboard
+- Simple log file tracking (`run.log`)

+---

+## 📌 Why Use This?

-auto-updating documentation
+✅ Automate documentation changes

-testing CI/CD workflows
+✅ Test GitHub workflows
+✅ Easily trigger README updates

-or keeping a single private repo with automated content changes
+✅ Keep a single private repo tidy
+✅ Never have to manually push changes again

+---

+## 🛠️ Setup

+1. Place the PHP files on your web server
+2. Generate a **GitHub Personal Access Token** with `repo` scope
+3. Update the `utils.php` with your token
+4. Visit `index.php` to use the dashboard
+5. Tap the button to commit your updated README content!

+---

-(Built with ❤️ by Utkarsh, powered by PHP + GitHub REST API)
+> **Built with ❤️ by Utkarsh Singh**
+> Automate smarter, manage easier. 🚀